ksorellana/ksorellana.github.io/en/anthribidae.md

 ## Anthribidae of Panama

 During my M.S studies in Panama, I started to build an updated catalogue of the species of Anthribidae in Panama and a taxonomic key to genus level.
 After identifying the specimenes in Panamanian collections, I completed the catalogue with additional specimens in the collections at Arizona State University (ASUCOB, ASUHIC) and the Smithsonian National Museum of Natural History (NMNH), where the B.D Valentine collection is now housed.
 The catalogue of the [Anthribidae of Panama](https://www.researchgate.net/publication/348416935_Catalogue_of_the_Anthribidae_Coleoptera_Curculionoidea_of_Panama_including_new_country_records_and_a_key_to_genera) was published earlier in 2021, in the journal _Zootaxa_.
+I also worked on the [generic revision](https://catalogosiidca.csuca.org/Record/UP.217159) of _Gymnognathus_ Schoenherr for the country.
+I am currently expanding the revision to include more Central American species.

 | <img src="https://github.com/ksorellana/ksorellana.github.io/blob/main/images/Zootaxa.jpg?raw=true" height=400> |
 |:--:|